joaomarcosbs/medicalCenter/README.md

 # medicalCenter
-A template made in HTML 5 and CSS 3 for a medical clinic website.
+A template made in HTML 5, CSS 3 and an extremely little JavaScript for a medical clinic website.
 Only for practice reasons.